 Save the Date for More Erie Eats Programming

-More Details & More Programs Coming Soon!
+More Details & More Programs Coming Soon

-September 12 at 12:00 PM – Dr. Norman Dann, Bloomers, Ballots and Marmalade: The Life of Elizabeth Smith Miller
+September 16 at 12:00 PM – Dr. Norman Dann, Bloomers, Ballots and Marmalade: The Life of Elizabeth Smith Miller

 The Fertile Ground, Home to the Seneca Nation

-Saturday, February 6 at 1:00 PM
+February 6 at 1:00 PM

 Peter Jemison, Seneca artist, educator, advocate, and Historic Site Manager of Ganondagan State Historic Site, discussed the Seneca people and their ancestral homeland in Western New York, as well as the issue of food sovereignty.
 Jemison was the first guest in our new speaking series in partnership with the Skä·noñh-Great Law of Peace Center looking at the impacts of the Erie Canal on the Haudenosaunee and their foodways as part of our larger Erie Eats Foodways Project.

-Dr. Stephen Shaw of SUNY ESF will explore how farms and others currently use water from the canal as well as plans to expand irrigation to support the region’s agricultural economy and to provide some resiliency to the increased occurrence of drought.
+Dr. Stephen Shaw of SUNY ESF explored how farms and others currently use water from the canal as well as plans to expand irrigation to support the region’s agricultural economy and to provide some resiliency to the increased occurrence of drought.
 This talk is part of our regular Lunchtime Lecture series.
 Click here to watch the recording.

 Additional Programs and Resources